 “Do you and Mike get together a lot?”

 “Uh huh.
 It’s about ten minutes from my house to here by bike.
 Sometimes I stay overnight at his house, like last night, and sometimes he stays at my house.”

 “Your folks are okay with you two being boyfriends?”

 “Yeah.
 Mike’s folks and his brothers are cool with us being together.
 My mom, I’m not so sure about that.
 She hasn’t said anything negative about it, though.”
 Jeremy realized that was stretching the truth about his mom almost to the breaking point.

 “This is probably too personal, but can I assume you two are messing around?”

 “That is awfully personal.
 But the answer is yes.
-That’s probably the one big advantage that guys being gay have, neither of us is going to get pregnant.”
+That’s probably the one big advantage that gay guys have, neither of us is going to get pregnant.”

 “And that works for two gay girls as well as for two gay guys,” Nikki added.
 “Though I’m definitely of the straight persuasion.